TNishimoto/renum/readme.md

 # R-enum: Enumeration of Characteristic Substrings in BWT-runs Bounded Space

-This library provides the implementation of a uni-directional iterator for suffix tree nodes.
+This library provides implementations for enumerating characteristic substrings (maximal substrings and minimal unique substrings) in a string T by processing the BWT of T.
-The iterator uses $xr$ bytes and runs in $O(log (n/r))$ time per node,
+The programs run in O(n log r) time with O(r) bytes of working space,
-where $n$ is the length of the input BWT, $r$ is the number of runs in the BWT, and $x$ is approximately 7~20.
+where n is the length of the input BWT, and r is the number of runs in the BWT.
-This library also provides a program enumerating maximal repeats.
+For more details on R-enum, please see (https://arxiv.org/abs/2004.01493).

 ## Download
 The source codes in 'module' directory are maintained in different repositories.